Shirley Shen: Early life

 Shen was born in Richmond, BC.
 Throughout her life she has lived in Canada, China, Taiwan and the United States.
-From 1993 to 2000 Shen lived in Hong Kong, where she attended King George V High School (KGV), one of the oldest schools in the city.
+From 1993 to 2000 Shen lived in Hong Kong, where she attended King George V High School (KGV).
 Shen speaks English, Cantonese and Mandarin.

 Shen credits I.M Pei’s Bank of China Tower as the inspiration for wanting to become an architect.
-At the age of 17 she tried to intern for I.M Pei, but he didn't have an office in Hong Kong, so she worked for two weeks at Sherman Kung & Associates (another partner who worked on the tower).
+At the age of 17 she tried to intern for I. M. Pei, but he didn't have an office in Hong Kong, so she worked for two weeks at Sherman Kung & Associates (another partner who worked on the tower).
 This short stint as an intern was enough to confirm for Shen that she wanted to practice architecture in the future.

 Shen has attributed what felt like a natural move into being an architectural practitioner, in part, to the structured and community-minded framework of her youth.

 Education

-Shen received her undergraduate degree in architecture (BSc Arch.) from McGill University's School of Architecture in 2004.
+Shen received her undergraduate degree in architecture (BSc Arch.) from the McGill School of Architecture in 2004.

-In 2005 she went on to get her Masters of Architecture from Massachusetts Institute of Technology.
+In 2005 she went on to get her Masters of Architecture from the MIT School of Architecture and Planning.
 While at MIT Shen co-founded the Office for Unsolicited Architecture which proposes an alternative form of architectural practice "that pro-actively seeks out new territories for intervention, addresses pressing social needs and takes advantage of emerging opportunities for architecture."
 Shen's Masters thesis at MIT, in Boston, addressed cultural relativity in architecture.
 She was interested in looking into how architecture could be used as a site for cultural exchange, as well as how it could express cultural context.

 She graduated from MIT in 2008.